ivangfr/springboot-kafka-connect-jdbc-streams/README.md

 The main goal of this project is to play with [Kafka](https://kafka.apache.org), [Kafka Connect](https://docs.confluent.io/current/connect/index.html) and [Kafka Streams](https://docs.confluent.io/current/streams/index.html).
-For this, we have the `store-api` that insert/update records on [MySQL](https://www.mysql.com) database; some `Kafka source connectors` that reads from MySQL and push to Kafka; some `Kafka sink connectors` that reads event from Kafka and inserts in [Elasticsearch](https://www.elastic.co); finally, the `store-streams` that reads data from Kafka, treats them using Kafka Streams and push new events Kafka.
+For this, we have the `store-api` that inserts/updates records in [MySQL](https://www.mysql.com) database; some `Kafka source connectors` that reads from MySQL and push to Kafka; some `Kafka sink connectors` that reads event from Kafka and inserts in [Elasticsearch](https://www.elastic.co); finally, the `store-streams` that reads data from Kafka, treats them using Kafka Streams and push new events Kafka.